Tony Franken

-Anthony (Tony) Franken (born 11 January 1965) is a former Australian goalkeeper.
+Anthony (Tony) Franken (born 11 January 1965) is an Australian professional football goalkeeper coach and former professional goalkeeper.
+He is currently the goalkeeping coach of the Australian women's national football team.

 Biography

-He represented Australia on 14 occasions between 1984–1992 and represented his country at Under-20 level at the 1983 World Youth Cup Finals in Mexico and at Under-23 level in 1984.
+He represented Australia on 14 occasions between 1984 and 1992 and represented his country at Under-20 level at the 1983 World Youth Cup Finals in Mexico and at Under-23 level in 1984.

 Tony started playing junior soccer for East Fremantle Tricolore before he played for many professional clubs in Australia including Sydney Croatia, APIA Leichhardt, Perth Glory, Sydney Olympic, Parramatta Eagles and Canberra City.
 He was awarded the NSL Under 21 Player of the Year in 1984.

-He is currently on the coaching staff for the Australian national team.
+Between 2006 and 2018 he was the goalkeeper coach for the Australian men's national soccer team.
+Since 2020, he has been the goalkeeping coach for the Australian women's national soccer team.